visit-dav/visit/src/doc/using_visit/MakingItPretty/Annotations.rst

    The *path* used must be the *same* on both the local (client) and remote (server) machines.
    Often, the only way to achieve this may be to have the image file in ``/tmp`` or ``/var/tmp``.

-Note that since image annotations are incorporated into a visualization inside of VisIt_'s viewer component, the image file must be located on the same computer that runs the viewer.

 .. _fig-MakingItPretty-AnnotationObjectImage:

 .. figure:: images/MakingItPretty-AnnotationObjectImage.png